Den Hegarty: Solo

+Television

 Hegarty moved into broadcasting, hosting the Tyne Tees Television show Alright Now.
 After working for BBC Radio 1 (presenting Talkabout), and featuring in three series of Jack Good's final television show, Let's Rock, he moved on to host the final series of Tiswas along with DJ Gordon Astley, comedian/impressionist Fogwell Flax, and Sally James.
 Hegarty's contributions included "inexplicably sitting in a bathtub full of baked beans or providing loud 'BONG's in his booming bass tones for a section aping the 10 o'clock news called News At Den".
 After the demise of Tiswas, Hegarty became a cable show quizmaster, and then took another direction providing voices for animated characters in television advertisements.

+Psychology

+Hegarty, who had dropped out of university in the 1970s due to his epilepsy, decided to go back to university in the 1990s to study psychology, partly because he wanted to "understand more about what was going on in my brain".
+After graduating, Hegarty worked as a lecturer in psychology at Exeter College and with the Open University, but was retired as of 2023.

+Recent music career

+Hegarty is still singing.
+He has fronted an a cappella band called Slackapella, plus a 15-piece outfit called Soul Traders (a group he formed at Butterleigh village hall in 1999), and sang with the doo-woppers, The Metrotones until 2022.
+Hegarty helped revive Darts in 2006 and still performs at occasional gigs with the reformed band, which still mostly includes original members..
+He has also been a member of The Senti-Mentals since 2009 and features on their albums "Who Knows, Who Cares" (2009) and "The Senti-Mentals III" (2021) and other recordings.
+He appears live with them in their occasional shows.

+Personal life

 Hegarty lives with his wife and one son in Devon.
-As of 2014 he was working as a lecturer in psychology at Exeter College and with the Open University, but he is still singing.
-He has fronted an a cappella band called Slackapella, plus a 15-piece outfit called Soul Traders, and still sings with the doo-woppers, The Metrotones.
-Hegarty helped revive Darts in 2006 and still performs at occasional gigs with the reformed band.